CSCfi/kielipankki-nlf-harvester/docs/README.md

 - A [METS](https://www.loc.gov/standards/mets/) file containing metadata  about the binding, under `mets/`
 - [ALTO](https://www.loc.gov/standards/alto/) files containing the text and layout information as reported by OCR performed by The National Library of Finland, under `alto/`
 - The image files (most often JPEG2000 files, ending in `.jp2`, but other formats such as TIFF may also be present) containing the scanned pages, under `access_img/`

+TODO:
+- the new file naming for images

 The files for a four-page binding with ID 123 would be found in the zip with the following directory structure:
 ```